John Sampson (character): Character overview

 In the novel, Four Blind Mice, John meets a woman named Billie, whose husband was framed for murder and killed by lethal injection.
 While investigating her, John ends up falling in love with her, while at the same time not knowing it.
 Even after he gets what he needs from her, John keeps seeing her again.
 After a few dozen times, John and Billie finally admit their love for each other and decide to start a relationship.
-John, who has never slept with any woman before (which is less likely due to earlier suggestions from the previous novels), sleeps with Billie and finds himself at peace for the very first time with her.
+John, who has never had sex with any woman before (which is less likely due to earlier suggestions from the previous novels), sleeps with Billie and finds himself at peace for the very first time with her.
 He proposes to her and the two get married at the end of the book.
 In London Bridges, John reveals that Billie is pregnant and that he is going to be a father, which excites him.
 Billie and his daughter make several appearances throughout the series.

 Sampson continues to support Alex in I, Alex Cross, where Nana Mama has a heart attack.
 He is considered family by Cross and his family.
 Cross Country shows him helping Alex and Bree in a murder committed by children under the supervision of a killer known as the "Tiger".
 In Cross Fire he continues to be Cross' best friend, partner, helper, sidekick, and more.
 He is also Cross' best man when Cross remarries after the death of his wife, Maria Cross.